ryankueter/FreeDataExports/README.md

 // Create a new workbook
 var workbook = new ODSv1_3();

-// Add some metadata
+// Optional - Add some metadata
 workbook.CreatedBy = "Jane Doe";

-// Change the font size
-workbook.FontSize = 11;
+// Optional - Change the font size workbook.FontSize = 11;

 // Create worksheets